 INDUSTRY-FIRST TRAILERING LABEL This small label has a big job.
-Located on the driver-side door jamb, it provides information that's specific to your vehicle and vital to towing, including GVWR, GCWR, GAWR4 for the rear axle, maximum payload, maximum tongue weight and curb weight.
-Available on Silverado.
+Located on the driver-side door jamb, it provides information that's specific to your vehicle and vital to towing, including GVWR2, GCWR3, GAWR4 for the rear axle, maximum payload, maximum tongue weight and curb weight.
+Available on Silverado 1500.

-INDUSTRY-FIRST ELECTRIC PARKING BRAKE HOOKUP ASSIST

-This feature automatically engages the parking brake when you shift into Park after you engage available Hitch View, helping to prevent any unintentional roll so your trailer and hitch stay in alignment.
-Available on Silverado.
+INDUSTRY-FIRST ELECTRIC PARKING BRAKE HOOKUP ASSIST This feature automatically engages the parking brake when you shift into Park after you engage available Hitch View, helping to eliminate unintentional roll so your trailer and hitch stay in alignment.
+Available on Silverado 1500.

-INDUSTRY-FIRST TRAILER THEFT ALERT With this available feature, if the harness on your attached trailer is disconnected, the lights will flash and the horn will sound.
-In addition, if you have an active OnStar® Safety & Security myChevrolet MOBILE APP WITH TRAILERING This industryfirst mobile app6 includes predeparture checklists, a glossary of trailering terms, how-to videos, trailer light tests and more.

-Plan5 and set up Theft Alarm Notification preferences, you can receive a notification by phone, text or email.
-Available on Silverado.
+INDUSTRY-FIRST TRAILER THEFT ALERT With this

+available feature, if the harness on your attached trailer is disconnected, the lights will flash and the horn will sound.
+In addition, if you have an active OnStar® Safety & Security Plan5 and set up Theft Alarm Notification preferences, you can receive a notification by phone, text or email.
+Available on Silverado 1500.